DJI Mavic Pro Review: The Ultimate Travel Drone?

 But can the little drone also deliver the usual quality that we know from DJI?
 In the beginning, I was very skeptical.

 The DJI Mavic Pro is fast in the air

 Immediately after unpacking we wanted to fly with the drone as soon as possible and it surprised me how fast the DJI Mavic Pro was ready.
-It only takes four simple steps to take off (do not forget to take out a drone insurance before):
+It only takes four simple steps to take off (do not forget to buy drone insurance before):

 - Insert a fully charged battery.